Case Study — Kyrah AI

 The most valuable thing I learned building Kyrah was the distinction between a model that performs and a system that behaves.
 That difference only shows up in production, under real-world conditions, with real users who need to act on what they're given.

-Most teams never design for that gap.
+Most systems break here — not because the model fails, but because the system never defined how it should behave.
 This project was about making that gap visible — and then building a layer to close it.

 Next Case Study →